rstutsman/rstutsman.github.io/index.md

 I am an Associate Professor and head of the [Scalable Software Systems Lab](http://www.utah.systems/) in the [School of Computing](http://www.cs.utah.edu/) at the [University of Utah](http://www.utah.edu/).
-My interests include Distributed Systems,
-Operating Systems, and Databases.
-I'm passionate about designing and building systems that allow large-scale applications to access data more intensively than has been possible in the past.
+My research is in distributed systems, operating systems, storage, cloud/datacenter systems, and hardware-software interfaces.
+I am interested in systems that make fast hardware practically useful: moving computation closer to data, reducing software overheads in low-latency systems, and rethinking memory, storage, and I/O interfaces for modern datacenters.
 Formerly, I was a Postdoctoral Researcher in the [databases group](http://research.microsoft.com/en-us/groups/db/) at [Microsoft Research](http://research.microsoft.com/).
 Before that, I earned my Ph.D. at Stanford University working as a part of the [RAMCloud](http://ramcloud.stanford.edu/) and the [Secure Computer Systems](http://www.scs.stanford.edu/) labs.
-I'm also the winner of an NSF CAREER Award (2018) and the PECASE Award (2025), and the OSDI '22  Jay Lepreau Best Paper Award.
+I received an NSF CAREER Award in 2018 and the NSF Presidential Early Career Award for Scientists and Engineers (PECASE) in 2025.
+My group's work has also received the OSDI '22 Jay Lepreau Best Paper Award, the HotStorage '22 Intel Best Paper Award, and the SoCC '19 Best Paper Runner-Up Award.
 <!--
 My dissertation work,
 [Fast Crash Recovery in RAMCloud](http://www.stanford.edu/~ouster/cgi-bin/papers/ramcloud-recovery.pdf)